-When I read integrative pediatrician Sheila Kilbane’s first encounter with PediaSure®, I rocked with laughter!
+When I read integrative pediatrician Sheila Kilbane’s first encounter with PediaSure®, I choked with laughter, bc I personally know how awful the stuff tastes!
 [I thank Sheila for writing the second part of this post for me.
 She is a true advocate for children and parents in the best sense of the word.]

 Sheila was on a long road trip three years out of pediatric residency and ran out of food.
 She was famished and forced to purchase something at a West Virginia gas station.
 She grabbed a bottle of PediaSure®.
 It seemed like the only “healthy” choice beside Little Debbies, Twinkies and HoHos.
 Despite being a pediatrician, until that moment she had never experienced PediaSure® or read the label.

 “I opened the bottle and began drinking before I finished pumping my gas.
 What ensued looked like a scene from a Jim Carrey movie.
 I gagged and nearly spewed the liquid contents all over my car.
 Then I read the ingredient list.” (source)